 Themes From Qualitative Research: Staff

-Workshopping findings to define Principles for AI within Support Systems
+Workshopping findings to define Principles for AI within Support System

-Guided brainstorming to elicit their needs that impact the use of AI
+• Guided brainstorming to elicit their needs that might impact their use of AI

 Though I can't share the specifics here, our workshopping uncovered recommendations for the use of AI within: